Alicewithrabbit/HoleDetection3D/README.md

     Input:

-    p is a N-by-3 point clouds data, L is a thredshold (its value usually takes 2 to 3), and t is a raw triangular mesh of p which needs to be detect and remove the holes.
+    p is a N-by-3 point clouds data, L is a thredshold (its value usually takes 2 to 3), and t is a raw triangular mesh of p which needs to be detected and removed the holes.

     Output: